Greenland: Transport

 Air transport connects Greenland internally and with other nations.
-There is also scheduled boat traffic, but the long distances lead to long travel times and low frequency.
+There is scheduled boat traffic, but the long distances lead to long travel times and low frequency.
 There are virtually no roads between cities because the coast has many fjords that would require ferry service to connect a road network.
-The only exception is a gravel road of 3 mi length between Kangilinnguit and the now abandoned former cryolite mining town of Ivittuut.
-In addition, the lack of agriculture, forestry and similar countryside activities has meant that very few country roads have been built.
+The only exception is a gravel road of 3 mi length between Kangilinnguit and the former cryolite mining town of Ivittuut.
+The lack of agriculture, forestry and similar countryside activities has meant that very few country roads have been built.
 Greenland has no passenger railways.

-A one-lane dirt road designed primarily for all-terrain vehicles (secondarily for bicycles and hiking), is under construction between Kangerlussuaq and the town of Sisimiut (Holstensborg).
-As of June 2023, the road was scheduled for completion in 2024.
-A news report in Sermitsiaq declared the road itself to be completed already in September 2021, but maintenance work and mud problems have caused delays.
-There are plans to extend the road to a two-lane gravel road, but a date for its construction to start has not been announced.
+A rudimentary dirt road designed primarily for all-terrain vehicles was opened between the towns of Kangerlussuaq and Sisimiut in 2025.
+There are plans to upgrade the 150 km track to a two-lane gravel road, but funding has not been secured.

-There are a total of 13 registered civil airports and 47 helipads in Greenland; most of them are unpaved and located in rural areas.
-All civil aviation matters are handled by the Danish Transport Authority.
+There are 13 registered civil airports and 43 helipads; most of them are unpaved and located in rural areas.
+All civil aviation matters are handled by the Danish Transport Authority and operated by Greenland Airports.
 Most airports have short runways and can only be served by special fairly small aircraft on fairly short flights.
 Intercontinental flights connect mainly to Copenhagen or Reykjavík-Keflavík.
-Travel between international destinations (except Iceland) and most cities, requires a plane change in Nuuk.